-This proposal forms part of the corporate savings plans and outlines how a saving of approximately £1m could be achieved from the CYP Public Health Services budget.
+This proposal forms part of the corporate savings plans and outlines how a savings could be achieved from the CYP Public Health Services budget.
 Savings will be realised through redesign and re-procurement and based on alignment of PH CYP existing services with LCC services, where appropriate, in order to streamline pathways, avoid duplication and better integrate services.